Confirmation Key Contacts

-Scheduling now open for the 2020-2021 cycle.
-All parishes should complete the form below to submit their schedules by July 31, 2020.
+All parishes should complete the form.
+Again, the deadline to submit your schedule preferences is Friday, May 29, 2020.
 If your parish is not planning on celebrating the Sacrament of Confirmation for the 2020 year, simply indicate so on the form.

 Information about the Diocese's policies on Confirmation age can be found here.

 For some time, clergy and parish catechetical leaders have expressed a desire to lower the age of Confirmation.
 While many reasons were cited, the two main reasons justifying a lower age were 1) a strong desire to offer the graces of the sacrament to young people earlier and in closer proximity to their baptism, and 2) to prepare young people and their families during a more pragmatic and less busy time of their lives.
 As our youth enter adolescence their schedules, involvements, commitments and pastoral needs increase in degree and complexity.
 Inviting young people to receive those strengthening graces at a more pragmatic time will help fortify them as they encounter the trials and challenges of young adulthood.